temporenc/temporenc/README.rst

 *Temporenc* uses UTC offsets (usually written as ±HH:MM) to represent time zone information.
-The UTC offset is expressed as the number of 15 minute increments from UTC, with the constant 64 added to it to produce a positive integer in the range 0–126 (both inclusive), i.e. ``(offset_in_minutes / 15) + 64``.
+The UTC offset is expressed as the number of 15 minute increments from UTC, with the constant 64 added to it to produce a positive integer, i.e.
+``(offset_in_minutes / 15) + 64``.
+The resulting number must be in the range
+0–125 (both inclusive).
 The special value 127 means no value is set.

+The special value 126 means that this value does carry time zone information, but that it is not expressed as an embedded UTC offset.
+This makes it possible to use more elaborate time zone handling with *temporenc* values, for example using geographical identifiers from the `tzdata
+<http://en.wikipedia.org/wiki/Tz_database>`_ project.
+The actual inclusion of
+additional time zone information is outside the scope of *temporenc*; the value 126 is just an indicator that time zone information is handled externally.

 Examples: